The Wingfeather Saga: Future seasons

-Season 3 is set to be released in November 2025, and will cover the second half of Book 2.
-Season 4 is expected in 2026, and will cover the entirety of Book 3.
+Season 4 is expected in September 2026 and will cover the entirety of Book 3.
 Season 5 has a projected release date of 2027, and will cover the first third of Book 4.
 Season 6 has a projected release date of 2028, and will cover the middle third of Book 4.
 Season 7 has a projected release date of 2029, and will cover the final third of Book 4.
-Altogether, 52 episodes are planned for the final show.
+Altogether, a total of 52 episodes are planned for the series.